 All right, I know what you’re thinking…farming metaphors in the internet age…really?
 I hear you.
 But there’s a point.
 And that point is…I’m no farmer.
 If someone asked me to plant a row of corn and bring it to harvest, I would be completely lost and would fail.
 In the same way, many of us are trying to overcome our addictions, to deal with the obstacles of life, and feel completely lost.
 Like me in that cornfield, you may feel overwhelmed because you lack the tools to create and maintain successful change.

 Sage is a resource.
 A place to gather your tools, to grab hold of an outstretched hand.
 Our Substance Abuse and Addiction services are helping people thrive every day.

 Seeking help, entering a program, going through detox can all stir up fear and apprehension.
 We aren’t trying to pacify those feelings but instead take some time to inform you of what the path to recovery looks like at our agency.

 It is important to know that Sage Neuroscience is an outpatient clinic.
 Depending on the medical acuity of a potential patient’s substance abuse issue they may be better suited for an inpatient program.
 So how do you find out if Sage will be a good fit?
-The first step is simple, fill out our new patient paperwork either in person at our clinic or our website by clicking on New Patients Start Here on our home page.
+The first step is simple, fill out our new patient paperwork either in person at our clinic or our website.
 And then give us a call with any questions.
 Our support staff and our clinical addiction services team members are happy to fill you in with all of the details.